19 Foods That Cause Bloating And Gut Discomfort

 Beware: These nibbles and sips can cause your stomach to swell!

-Not only is pizza, well, freakin’ delicious, it's also packed with fat and salt—two nutrients that have been shown to cause belly bloat.
-For example, just one slice of Pizza Hut’s Meat Lovers packs 17 grams of fat and 750 milligrams of sodium—that’s a third of the day’s recommended intake!
+Not only is pizza delicious, but it's also packed with fat and salt—two nutrients that have been shown to cause belly bloat.
 How's all of that lead to a giant gut?
-Consuming too much salt can lead to water retention and temporary weight gain while fatty foods can delay stomach emptying, making you feel uncomfortably full and bloated.
+Consuming too much salt can lead to water retention and temporary weight gain.
+Plus, fatty foods can delay stomach emptying, making you feel uncomfortably full and bloated.
 There's more: The cheese can worsen the issue for those sensitive to dairy.
 Yikes!
-There's not denying that this trifecta is a recipe for flat belly disaster.
+There's no denying that this trifecta is a recipe for flat belly disaster.

 Think your favorite soups are healthy picks?
 Take a closer look at the nutrition labels.
 Even if they're low in calories and fat, many cans are overflowing with sodium.
 In fact, a typical serving of soup contains anywhere from 750 to 1,100 milligrams of sodium—which is bad news for your gut.
 When you flood your system with sodium, the kidneys can't keep up, so the salt sits in the bloodstream where it attracts water, causing water retention and bloat.
-To ward off the issue look for soups with less than 600 milligrams per serving, or better yet, whip up a one of these 20 Best-Ever Fat Burning Soups and take it easy with the salt shaker.
+To ward off the issue look for soups with less than 600 milligrams per serving, or better yet, whip up a fat-burning soup and take it easy with the salt shaker.

 The good news: Both of these grab-n-go fruits are packed with satiating soluble fiber, making them perfect foods to lose weight.
-The downside: Since they're so fibrous, they can wreak havoc on sensitive bellies.
-If you find that filling fruits such as these cause your stomach to balloon, cut your serving size in half, and slowly add more to your plate until you can tolerating a full serving.
+The downside: Because they're so fibrous, they can wreak havoc on sensitive bellies.
+If you find that filling fruits such as these cause your stomach to balloon, cut your serving size in half.
+Slowly add more to your plate until you can tolerating a full serving.

-"Large amounts of alcohol can slow stomach emptying, which can make you feel heavy and bloated," explains Alissa Rumsey, registered dietitian and Spokesperson for the Academy of Nutrition and Dietetics.
-“Alcohol also can cause you to retain water, so you'll feel more puffy and bloated.
+"Large amounts of alcohol can slow stomach emptying, which can make you feel heavy and bloated," explains registered dietitian Alissa Rumsey, RD.
+"Alcohol also can cause you to retain water, so you'll feel more puffy and bloated.
 This is further exacerbated by alcohol's diuretic effect, as a dehydrated body will retain more water than a hydrated one."
 To keep bloat at bay, Rumsey suggests cutting yourself off after two drinks and alternate each boozy sip with a glass of water to stay hydrated.
-Still feeling puffy and parched the next day?
-Whip up one of these 50 Best Detox Waters for Fat Burning and Weight Loss.

 Though no backyard barbecue or pot of chili would be complete without the addition of corn, the yellow vegetable may be the source of your ballooning midsection.
 "Not all types of carbs are easy to digest," registered dietician Lisa Moskovitz tells us.
 "And corn contains a type of carbohydrate that is difficult for the body to break down.
 This can lead to GI bacteria fermentation and trapped air and gas, which causes bloating."

-You already know that onions can make your breath stink, but did you know they can also make your belly swell?
-“Onions are a major source of fructans, a class of oligosaccharides, or complex sugars, that the small intestine can't break down," explains Moskovitz.
+You already know that onions can make your breath stink, but did you know they're also foods that cause bloating?
+"Onions are a major source of fructans, a class of oligosaccharides, or complex sugars, that the small intestine can't break down," explains Moskovitz.
 "For this reason, fructans can contribute to bloating, gas, and pain."

 You probably don't think "beans" when you unwrap a protein bar, but a lot of them include protein isolate derived from soybeans—something many people find just as gas-inducing as the musical fruit.
 Like other beans, soy contains oligosaccharides, sugar molecules that the body can't fully break down.
 With nowhere to go, these oligosaccharides hang out in the stomach where they ferment, causing gas and bloating.
-Looking for a protein-filled snack bar that won't balloon your belly?
-Then check out our exclusive report, Every KIND Bar—Ranked! where we reveal the best and the worse of the lot.
+Looking for a protein-filled snack bar that won't balloon your belly.

 Dried fruit can be a great source of nutrients and fiber, but it can also be a musical fruit for those who suffer from fructose malabsorption, which occurs when the body has difficulty absorbing the natural sugar.
 To keep your stomach flat, dial down your dried fruit to nut ratio in trail mixes and opt for fresh over dried fruit in your oatmeal.